montimaj/grace-grb/figures/README.md

 daily step is **disaggregation**.
 The figures use the words that way and so does this file.

-**Drawn text on all three plates says "Ganges"**, matching the manuscript title;
+**Drawn text says "Ganges"** on the two figures that name the basin, Figure 1 and the graphical abstract, matching the manuscript title; prose and code here say "Ganga".
+See the note at the top of the
-prose and code here say "Ganga".
-See the note at the top of the [root README](../README.md) for why, and for the one string in this directory that must never be renamed — `rivname == 'Ganga'` in `make_fig1_study_area.py`, which is a value in the Government of India river network, not a word.
+[root README](../README.md) for why, and for the one string in this directory that must never be renamed — `rivname == 'Ganga'` in `make_fig1_study_area.py`, which is a value in the Government of India river network, not a word.